SVC CalendarCommunity EducationVisit SVCGive

 * You may apply if you anticipate meeting these requirements before the start of Fall quarter.
 As long as there is time to complete those courses before the program starts.
 In these cases, you will receive provisional acceptance and these requirements must be cleared before the first day of Fall classes.

-• An application will be sent to you via email after you have participated in a program briefing session.
+An application will be sent to you via email after you have participated in a program briefing session.

-• Each essay should be between 800-900 words, which is about two single-spaced pages.
+Each essay should be 800–1,000 words (approximately two single-spaced pages).

-4. Participate in a One-Hour Interview with ECE BAS Faculty
+4. Participate in an One-Hour Interview

 Evaluation